maxzheng/great-life-guide/README.md

    expand our wisdom, satisfy our curiosity, and build a solid foundation for everything else.

 2. **Pleasure**: Too often we get stuck in the necessities of life, such as raising a family or earning money, that we forget to enjoy life.
-There is no need to choose one or the other; both are possible at the same time.
+There is no need to choose one or the other, you can do both at the same time.
 You only live once, so experience everything that life has to offer.
 Don't be afraid to try everything once, as long as it is safe, because you never know what you like until you try -- sometimes you might need to try twice.
 Whatever you like to do, don't hold back and go for it!
+One of the greatest pleasure is love, so love everyone and everything as much as you can.

 3. **Unity**: While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
 That is every single living being -- not just humans, but animals, bacterials, plants, etc. More than half of your body cells are microbes!
-Countries, races, companies, individual families are superficial, archaic, and the division only causes harm -- there should only be one.
+Existing concepts of countries, races, companies, individual families are superficial, archaic, and the division only causes harm.
+It's ok to have groups, but not superficial barriers that reduce collaboration, nor thinking other groups are different or inferior.
 We should help each other, work together, and share the fruits of labor, so everyone becomes better and benefits compound.
 When we don't work together, great things come to an abrupt end.
 Together, the possibilities are endless.

 To be happy, just do what kids do best: